Manage Subgraphs

 5. Click Save.

-After you make your @tag visible, you can view them inline with both the Schema and Explorer tabs in Studio.
+After you make your @tag directives visible, you can view them inline with both the Schema and Explorer tabs in Studio.

 Studio screenshot showing tag directive in Schema Reference